Induction – what to expect

 At this induction session, you will be:

 - Introduced to your Personal Development Advisor (PDA) or Personal Academic Tutor (PAT), depending on your level of study.
 Your PDA/PAT will provide you with academic support throughout the duration of your studies.
 Your PDA/PAT is your key point of contact and is there to help you succeed in your studies and will signpost you to any support you require;

 - Be invited to enrol if you have not done so online.
 If you haven't done this, visit the 'Before You Arrive' section of this website to find out how to enrol online.

 - Receive your student identification card (you will get your photograph taken so be prepared!);

 - You will be introduced to SkillZone - our one stop shop for study skills.
 We also recommend familiarising yourself with our essential study skills guide.

-- You will attend a briefing by the Guidance Team, where you will find out about the student support services available, how to report absences, advice on funding, who your student association (HISA) representatives are, and our services including the Library, Learning Resource Centre, and wellbeing team.
+- You will attend a briefing by the Student Support Team, where you will find out about the student support services available, how to report absences, advice on funding, who your student association (HISA) representatives are, and our services including the Library, Learning Resource Centre, and wellbeing team.

 - Your PDA/PAT will outline the content of your course, signpost you to where to find your course handbook, and introduce you to key staff relevant to your study.
 Timetables are issued with induction information.
 Speak to your PAT if you have not received a timetable.

 - You will be made familiar with our campus and where to find everything.